commercialhaskell/stack/doc/yaml_configuration.md

 Each specified package directory must have a valid Cabal file or Hpack `package.yaml` file present.
 Any subdirectories of the directory are not searched for Cabal files.
-A subdirectories has to be specified as an independent item in the list of packages.
+A subdirectory has to be specified as an independent item in the list of packages.

 A project package is different from a dependency, both a snapshot dependency